 As the discussion above indicates, there are no set list of the items that every map MUST have.
 The only ‘golden rule’ is that the map must clearly ‘tell its story’.
 As a general rule a map maker must consider including the following items as part of the marginalia, with the understanding that, in order to prevent someone mis–reading a map, too much information is better than too little:

 » North Arrow

-» Production Information, including authorship
+» Production Information, including authorship, date

 This map is an excellent example of how a map can remain very successful with a minimal number of marginalia items: